 Solder mask relief problems can avoid by keeping the reliefs on your design to the standard 2-mil border.
-It also pays to keep in mind the color of mask you’re using.
-High-resolution shades like green, red, blue and clear can accommodate smaller dams and smaller reliefs (ideally 1.5 mils per side) for a more compact pattern.
+It also pays to keep in mind the color of the mask you’re using.
+High-resolution shades like green, red, blue, and transparent can accommodate smaller dams and smaller reliefs (ideally 1.5 mils per side) for a more compact pattern.

 Applying a solder mask onto a circuit board is a tricky and demanding endeavor.
-Boards are known to fail as a result of solder mask issues like insufficient or extra-large mask reliefs, or few or excess holes.
+Boards are known to fail due to solder mask issues like insufficient or extra-large mask reliefs or few or excess holes.
 Nevertheless, as the following DIY guide will show you, masking a PCB on your own is not impossible.

 4.1 How To Solder Mask A PCB At Home